openvinotoolkit/openvino/docs/Documentation/openvino_legacy_features.md

 | **Model Optimizer**
 |   *New solution:* Direct model support and OpenVINO Converter (OVC)
-|   *Old solution:* Model Optimizer discontinuation planned for 2024
+|   *Old solution:* Model Optimizer discontinuation planned for OpenVINO 2025.0
 |
 |   Model Optimizer's role was largely reduced when all major model frameworks became
     supported directly.
 For the sole purpose of converting model files explicitly,